WU-CVGL/cluster-user-guide/Basics.md

 The SSH port has been set to `22332` for safety.
 To login by SSH, just simply run:

     ssh -p 22332 <UserName>@10.0.1.67

+You can also choose your favorite SSH client to log in, such as MobaXterm, XShell and Terminus, just configure accordingly.

 ### Tricks on SSH